 NSW STATE ELECTION REMINDER FACILITY

 This facility allows electors to register for an email and/or SMS to be sent whenever a Local Government or State Parliamentary (not Federal Government) election event for which you are enrolled is pending.
 The information provided will also be used by the NSW Electoral Commission to contact citizens as part of electoral enrolment and/or election event processes.

 Register for the reminder service

 WORK AT AN ELECTION

 The NSW Electoral Commission offers opportunities to work at state and local government elections.
-Work is available on election day and throughout the election period, the weeks before and after election day.
+Work is available on election days and throughout election periods, the weeks before and after election days.